thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Journaling Plugins
 - [Periodic Notes](obsidian://show-plugin?id=periodic-notes) - Good for regular journaling, with good integration with Templates and Templater.
 I recommend keeping a top-level directory for periodic notes.
 - [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) - Quality of life tool for a lightweight todo workflow in your daily note.
 Make checkboxes in your journal file in the checkbox area, this plugin automatically rolls unfinished todos over to tomorrow's journal.
-- [Google Calendar](obsidian://show-plugin?id=google-calendar) - Poke your google calendar, from Obsidian.
-May be useful for taking notes for specific meetings, updating your calendar from Obsidian, displaying your calendar from within a journal files, at the cost of losing at least a half hour to the angry god that is the Google Cloud Platform.
-- [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) - I found managing todos through Obsidian is fiddly and has a poor mobile experience, so I've recently migrated to using Todoist and Todoist Sync plugin, which I've enjoyed more.
-I found setting up todos through Tasks too fiddly to be worthwhile for anything except recurring tasks.
-When I was using Tasks, I set my journal template to include a recurring task area, which was reasonably useful, see the Journal section in part 2 for details.
-- [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin)- If you're going to do todo's I feel you might as well use an app meant for todos, or else spend a lot of time fiddling with janky scripts for your vault.
+- [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) - Todoist and Tasks are both fine.
+Todoist can send mobile notifications, which is the only effective difference for me.
+I generally only use either for recurring tasks.
+- [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin) - See Tasks.
 Todoist comes well recommended, and with a community Obsidian integration.
-[Todoist Text](obsidian://show-plugin?id=todoist-text) - A lighter version of the same with a non-dynamic text interface.
-If you already have a todo-manager, there's a decent chance there's a plugin for it.
+- [Todoist Text](obsidian://show-plugin?id=todoist-text) - A lighter Todoist plugin, with a non-dynamic text interface.
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker) - similar to Dataview, but with a more constrained use case: collecting statistics about your vault, typically your journal files.
 [Some examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Examples.md).
 Also see [Vault Statistics](obsidian://show-plugin?id=obsidian-vault-statistics-plugin).
 I don't currently use either.

 ### Plugins I should mention but don't use